heini208/fault_detector_spot/documentation/System_Design.md

 abstracts the input modality, manages command sequencing, and maintains extensibility while preserving consistent execution semantics.

 A detailed command reference table is provided later in this document.
-For extended per-command explanations, refer to the dedicated **Command Reference Document**, which contains argument structures, parameter options, and example use cases.
+For extended per-command explanations, refer to the dedicated [**Command Reference Document**](detailed_command_descriptions.md), which contains argument structures, parameter options, and example use cases.

 <details>
   <summary><strong>Note on limitation (click to expand)</strong></summary>

->
 > The system presently uses separate ROS 2 subscribers for Basic Commands and Complex Commands, even though both forward incoming messages into the same
-> callback
-> and unified processing pipeline.
-When commands of both types are published in quick succession, for example in recorded playback scenarios, their relative
+> callback and unified processing pipeline.
+When commands of both types are published in quick succession, for example in recorded playback scenarios, their
-> order
-> may occasionally become inconsistent.
+> relative order may occasionally become inconsistent.
 This has so far only been observed during recorded message replay but not during live operation.
+>
 > As a temporary workaround, all Basic Commands can be encapsulated within Complex Command messages.
 This ensures that the full sequence of operations is
-> received
-> through a single subscriber path and therefore preserves ordering.
+> received through a single subscriber path and therefore preserves ordering.
 > This limitation will be resolved once the Basic Command type is either removed or merged into a unified command structure.
 </details>

+**Design rationale:**
+Centralizing all external inputs into a uniform command abstraction allows the Behaviour Tree to remain independent of the concrete source (UI, recordings, automated agents).
+The internal command objects and buffer provide a single place to implement sequencing, cancellation, and safety policies, while the message types remain flexible enough to evolve with the command set.

-### Buffered Command Subtree
+### 3.2 Buffered Command Subtree

-#### Command Execution Flow
+#### 3.2.1 Command Execution Flow

 Once commands have been received, validated, and converted into their internal representations by the CommandSubscriber node, they are placed into a shared command buffer on the system’s blackboard.
 At this point the command-handling layer has completed its responsibility: commands are normalized, ordered, and